Manuel Pisano

-Manuel Giuseppe Pisano (born 5 April 2006) is an Italian professional footballer who plays as a forward for the under-19 (Campionato Primavera 2) team of Serie A club Como.
+Manuel Giuseppe Pisano (born 5 April 2006) is an Italian professional footballer who plays as a forward for Serie D club Imperia.

 Club career

 Early career

 Pisano was born in Turin, Italy.
 He started his career at Barracuda (under-11) and then at Pozzomaina (under-12).
 Pisano had a trial at AC Milan, with whom he impressed during a tournament in Palermo, before Juventus signed him on 2019, aged 13.
 During the 2021–22 season he wore the Juventus U16 shirt, scoring six goals.

 Bayern Munich

-In May 2022, he moved to Germany and joined Bayern Munich's under-17 team.
+In May 2022, Pisano moved to Germany and joined Bayern Munich's under-17 team.

 He made his professional debut coming off the bench as a substitute during a 4–1 win Regionalliga Bayern match for Bayern Munich II against 1.
 FC Schweinfurt 05 on 16 September 2023.

 Como

 On 30 July 2024, Pisano moved back to his native Italy and joined newly promoted Serie A club Como on a permanent transfer, initially joining the Primavera squad.
+On 30 January 2026, he agreed to an early contract termination with the club, making him a free agent for the rest of the 2025–26 season.